Joshc5/emoji-cipher-web-app/README.md

 npm start
 ```

-This command should automatically open the application in your default web browser, usually at `http://localhost:3000`.
+This command should automatically open the application in your default web browser at `http://localhost:3000`.

 Now you can use the Emoji Cipher app! 🎉